 A new recording has been made of Salt Marsh Rag.
 David Arivett used a Sibelius MIDI file of my score and with his studio magic created an electronic woodwind quintet and rhythm section.
 I am impressed with David's work on this project.
 The recording can be heard on the Salt Marsh Rag at CSIC page on my website.

 A rough demo of my Blues For Lester score for mid-size jazz ensemble has been created.
 It was done in Sibelius with only the 6 horn lines.
 The solo section and measures in the score where the drums and rhythm section are featured were left out.
 The demo can enable one to get an idea of what the horn writing sounds like.
-Of course, it will sound much better with a real band.

 My hand-written score for Blues for Lester has been put into Sibelius.
 Thanks to George Spicka (composer friend in the Baltimore Jazz Alliance) for his help.
 This piece is for jazz soloist, 5 horns, and rhythm section.
 Flexible instrumentation is used to enable the music to be played by many configurations of instruments.
 The Blues for Lester page on my website has a link to the ensemble score.
 Bands that are interested in playing this piece can write to me from the Contact page.